Constructional difficulty: moderate

 Front Panel database

-To read these files you will need a copy of 'Frontplatten designer' from Schaeffer.
-The program also features on-line ordering, so its now even easier to buy your panels from Scheaffer.
 The company are based in Berlin in Germany and will send out panels to anywhere in the world.
 Delivery to the UK normally takes around ten days.
 For North American users you can also order your Schaeffer panels from Front Panel Express.

 Back to projects page: Projects